wmde/wikibase-release-pipeline/development/README.md

 Optional repository-root `local.env` values override `.env` when lifecycle commands run Docker Compose.
 The configurator continues to own `.env` and never modifies `local.env`.
 The WBS host runner sources this trusted, shell-compatible file before preparing the tools image.
 Developers running a complete source installation on ARM can set `WBS_SKIP_ARCH_CHECK=true` without changing the supported installer defaults; ordinary lifecycle commands do not perform the installer's architecture preflight.

 The `development/wbs` lifecycle commands are an internal, experimental development interface.
 They are intentionally absent from the repository root and are not documented as an end-user operations feature yet.
 The development launcher uses `wikibase/wbs-tools:latest` from the checkout rather than pulling the published compatible-major image.
-On first use it builds that local tools image when it is missing; after tools-application changes, rebuild it explicitly with `./wbs-dev build wbs-tools`.
+On first use it builds that local tools image when it is missing; after tools-application changes, rebuild it explicitly with `wbs-dev build wbs-tools`.

 The current local profile uses `wikibase.test` and `query.wikibase.test`.
 The configurator prints the hosts-file entry needed when those names do not already resolve locally.
 Local DNS and certificate handling remain separate from image and lifecycle selection.